 Mandarin Oriental Hotel, Paris

 The Mandarin Oriental, Paris, is as chic as you would expect from this top luxury group.
 Many of the 99 rooms and 39 suites have wonderful views over the fashionable 1st arrondissement.
 If you can, go for one with a private terrace and view over the camellia garden.
 For true luxury take the Penthouse floor taking up to 8 guests, which has 3 bedrooms and 2 terraces as well as a steam room along with the usual, very well equipped bathroom.
 The Camélia restaurant overlooks the private garden, with outdoor dining in the summer.
+Treat yourself to goodies at The Cake Shop.
 There’s a spa spread over 2 floors, pool and top treatments.

 251 rue Saint-Honoré